Did You Know? Insights into American Agriculture

 Challenges and Opportunities

-• Americans waste about 25% of the food bought for home use, with 40% of all U.S. food going uneaten.
+• An estimated 25% of food purchased for home consumption is wasted, contributing to roughly 40% of total U.S. food going uneaten.

 Celebrating and Supporting U.S. Agriculture